 I went on Amazon a while back, just to check out comments on my newest book, 25000 Mornings.
 It made me want to quit writing, quit being online at all.
 The world out there was mean and cruel and stupid.
 Or so I thought for more than a few moments.

-Here’s the thing: My latest book, 25000 Mornings, is called a devotional, but only for want of a better term.
-Believe me, it is no sister to Morning and Evening by Spurgeon!
-Not an exposition of scripture; not meant to be.
-It is what it is, just an encouragement to turn your mind and heart toward God sometime during your busy day.
-Didn’t claim to be much more.
+Here’s the thing: 25000 Mornings, is called a devotional, but only for want of a better term.
+It is not an exposition of scripture; it was not meant to be.
+It is what it is, just a compilation of stories and/or thoughts, from life or the scriptures, designed to turn your mind and heart toward God sometime during your busy day.
+It didn’t claim to be much more.

-There were a few 5/5’s, but even though only two were from people who know me, it wasn’t until The Next Day that I decided that fact should make a difference to how I felt.
-Thankfully, on The Day After that initial double “stab in the heart”, I realized I should be happy about the general 4/5 rating.
-More people liked me!
-And why should I expect everyone to love my little book anyway?
+There were a few 5/5’s, but it wasn’t until the next day that I decided they should make a difference to how I felt.
+Thankfully, after the initial “stab in the heart” I realized I should be happy about the general 4/5 rating.
+After all, why should I expect everyone to love my little book?

 Oh, Fay!
 You are such a product of your time!

 Most of the people reading this will not be among those who verbally abuse others and think they are making a difference by doing so.
-But I do hope we won’t be shut down from engagement of any sort because we don’t want to offend.
+But I do hope we aren’t among those who shut down from engagement of any sort because we don’t want to offend.

 If our words offend, that is our fault.

 If our ideas offend, that is someone else’s problem.

 If we allow fear of abuse or misunderstanding, or even loss of friends or popularity, to cause us to disengage from public discourse, then everyone loses.
 Freedom is lost.
 If it is lost for any, it is lost for all.